HackYourFutureBelgium/home/curriculum/README.md

 It won't be easy but it will be worth it!

 To learn more about the core curriculum, head over to [the full description](https://home.hackyourfuture.be/curriculum/core)

+## Study Book

+Full of links and helpful explanations contributed by HackYourFuture coaches and students, the [HackYourFuture Study Book](https://hackyourfuture.github.io/study) will be your trusty companion through late night study sessions.

 ## Soft Skills